What are Marketplace "Signals"?

-If you’ve subscribed on a signal with have a long and short strategy, and you want to use both of them, please create 2 different bots, first for long and the second for short.
+If you’ve subscribed to a signal provider that offers both long and short signals, and you want to use trade both directions, ensure you create at least 2 different bots, one to Long and the other to Short.

 If you want to know the difference between Long and Short Strategies, please read this article.